Effective algorithms for tensor train decomposition via the UTV framework: Experiments

 Afterwards, to test the effectiveness of the RGrad method with TT-UTV algorithms, 70\% elements of the original MRI data $\mathcal{M}\in \mathbb{R}^{181\times 217 \times 181}$ are randomly removed, and we would like to recover them.
-We perform three experiments using the RGrad method, where the retracting steps are computed by TT-SVD, TT-ULV and TT-URV algorithms, respectively.
-The second row in Fig.~\ref{fig:RGrad} shows the original slice with missing pixels and the recovered slices by RGrad methods with TT-SVD, TT-ULV and TT-URV, respectively.
-These algorithms have good performance and recover most of the missing data of the original tensor.
-In addition, Fig.~\ref{fig:RGraderrors} (a) reports that the RSEs of the recovered tensor decline with the iterations, which converge to a level of about the prescribed accuracy $0.1$, and (b) shows that the PSNRs increase in the process of restoration.
-These curves are too close to distinguish, which illustrates that the RGrad method with TT-UTV is as effective as the Rgrad method with TT-SVD.
+We perform three experiments using the RGrad method under fixed TT-ranks $(1,55,41,1)$, where the retracting steps are computed by TT-SVD, TT-ULV (USX-plus), TT-ULV (lulv), and TT-URV (lurv) algorithms, respectively.
+The second row in Fig.~\ref{fig:RGrad} shows the original slice with missing pixels and the recovered slices by RGrad methods at 40th iteration with TT-SVD, TT-ULV (lulv) and TT-URV (lurv), respectively.
+These algorithms perform well and recover most of the missing data of the original tensor.
+In addition, Fig.~\ref{fig:RGraderrors} (a) reports that the RSEs of the recovered tensor decline with the iterations, converging to a level of about the prescribed accuracy $0.1$, and (b) shows that the PSNRs and SSIMs increase during the restoration process.
+Both the curves and the values in the inset tables are very close, indicating that the RGrad method with TT-UTV is as effective as the Rgrad method with TT-SVD.